saifhaq/alma/examples/mnist/README.md

 from alma.utils.setup_logging import setup_logging
 from typing import Dict

+# Set up logging.
+DEBUG level will also log the internal conversion logs (where available), as well
-# A `setup_logging` function is provided for convenience, but one can use whatever logging one
+# as the model graphs.
+A `setup_logging` function is provided for convenience, but one can use
-# wishes, or none.
-DEBUG level will also log the model graphs.
+# whatever logging one wishes, or none.
 setup_logging(log_file=None, level="INFO")

 # Parse the arguments, e.g. the model path, device, and conversion options